unimi-dse/15f07018/README.md

 ## Usage

-Grade this project
+Grade this project:

 ```R
 sample::grade(ids = "15f07018")
 ```

 The function `sample::grade()` supports grading multiple (all) projects at once, and storing results into a csv file.

 Type `?sample::grade` for a complete description of the function and its arguments.

+__Note__: running the function several times or grading many projects at once may raise the error "API rate limit exceeded [...]".
+If so, create a GitHub token to authenticate requests and increase your rate limit, as explained in the error message.